 An Individual Retirement Arrangement (IRA) is a tax-deferred savings plan for most people that have a tax-advantaged way to save money for retirement.
 Like a 401(k), an IRA offers tax-deferred interest income as well as tax advantages for tax years when you make withdrawals from the account.

 A Traditional IRA (also known as a Roth IRA) is a type of tax-advantaged retirement plan that allows you to put money in for your old age.
-This type of IRA is generally more tax-advantaged than other types of IRA plans.
+This money could be used for your travel retreat, retiring to an old age home, or getting an extra hand from a Care For Family suburb.
+Apparently, this type of IRA is generally more tax-advantaged than other types of IRA plans.
 It’s like a 401(k) plan for retirement, but it is funded with after-tax dollars.
 A Traditional IRA is a tax-advantaged retirement plan that allows you to put money in for your old age.
 This type of IRA is generally more tax-advantaged than other types of IRA plans.
 It’s like a 401(k) plan for retirement, but it is funded with after-tax dollars.

 While it is true that you can put money into an IRA (Individual Retirement Account) from the time you are old enough to open one, it is important to understand the distinction between a traditional IRA and an “IRA” and how that impacts your retirement savings.

 IRA stands for Individual Retirement Account and is a valuable tax-advantaged savings vehicle for people who work for small businesses.
 While similar to 401(k) plans, IRAs offer a few key benefits:

 - Traditional IRAs permit the owner to own and invest in stocks, bonds, and other investment assets.

 - Like 401(k) plans, distributions from IRAs are taxed as ordinary income, but distributions made before age 59 1/2 are qualifying distributions and therefore are not taxed.